 2. Policy declaration

 RACGP Fellowship is a highly esteemed and respected institution, and the RACGP itself an organisation with a significant reputation for quality.

 To this extent, the RACGP must ensure only those persons worthy of Fellowship commence on the RACGP Fellowship pathway or hold Fellowship, and must actively police these mandatory standards among its members.

 This policy is approved by the RACGP Board and authorised by the CEO.

 3.1 Context and scope

 The RACGP considers it should have some control over those entering and pursuing general practice, and those holding themselves out as its Fellows.
 These rights are enshrined in the Constitution.

-Part 4.1 of the Constitution permits Council to censure, suspend or expel members who are guilty of conduct which in Council’s opinion is prejudicial to the RACGP’s interests.
+Part 4.1 of the Constitution permits the RACGP Board to censure, suspend or expel members who are guilty of conduct which in the RACGP Board opinion is prejudicial to the RACGP’s interests.

 Part 4.2 of the Constitution automatically terminates membership when the member resigns or dies, where they are suspended from practice or where they have their name removed from the Register (except in cases of resignation).
 To enforce this, the RACGP has developed the Readmission Policy.

 This Policy complements the Readmission Policy by providing objective criteria against which members may be assessed under Part 4.1 to assist in ensuring the quality and calibre of RACGP members and general practitioners remain high.